Preview: Condors vs Gulls, 7 p.m.

 HOME IS WHERE THE WINS ARE

-Bakersfield has 23 home wins this season, matching the teams most home wins in an AHL season, then the team went 23-10-3 (.681) in 2022-23.
-The team currently has the fourth-best home record in the league at a .742 points percentage.
+Bakersfield has 24 home wins this season, most in the team's AHL era.
+The team currently has the third best home record in the league at a .750 points percentage.
+Bakersfield is 7-1-2 in its last 10 on home ice.

 .600 OR BETTER IN THE GRASP

-Bakersfield currently has a .597 points percentage.
+Bakersfield is one of six teams in the Pacific at .600 or better this season.
 The Condors have finished .600 or better in three AHL seasons with the team's best regular season finish of .654 in the Pacific Division regular season title season of 2018-19.

 RED LAMP LIGHTING